Reading: Applied Part 7. Specification CI: specification as an executable artifact

 - run: echo "Specification gate passed"

-• every user story in requirements.md gets a stable identifier REQ-*;
+• every user story from requirements.md gets a stable identifier REQ-*;

-• every task or step in plan.md must reference one or more such identifiers via a field like implements: [REQ-014].
+• every task or step in plan.md must reference one or more such identifiers through a field like implements: [REQ-014].

 What counts as an error.
-If a story has no traceable task, exit with fail: the team has already broken a promise to the user before implementation begins.
+If a story has no traceable task, exit with fail: the team has already lost the promise to the user before implementation starts.
 The reverse violation is also important.
 A task without implements becomes a rogue task.
-This means the plan has started adding functionality not backed by requirements.
+That means the plan has started adding functionality that is not backed by requirements.

 python3 scripts/spec_ci/check_coverage.py \